andreasabel/inCode/entry/shuffling-things-up.md

 consider [supporting me on Patreon](https://www.patreon.com/justinle/overview), or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

-[^1]: We only allocate a few function pointers, so it's very efficient in space
+[^1]: We only allocate a few function pointers (once for each `<>`, where both
-    as well, but to actually "run" that final function, we need to still traverse all of those nested pointers the full number of times.
+    sides themselves point to the same function pointer\[\^pointer\]), so it's very efficient in space as well, but to actually "run" that final function, we need to still traverse all of those nested pointers the full number of times.

 [^2]: You can also use the [Extended Euclidean
     Algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm) to